17 Powerful Tips for Retiring Alone (Or, If You Become a Solo Senior or Elder Orphan During Retirement)

 1. You Need a Personalized Plan — Retirement Rules of Thumb Don’t Work as Well for Singles

 As someone who is single, it is probably even more important for you to create a personalized and detailed retirement plan rather than just relying on rules of thumb like 4% drawdown rules or spending 80% of what you spent while working when you are retired.

 A detailed retirement plan can be easy to create.
-The NewRetirement retirement planning calculator has received a lot of praise for being a highly detailed tool.
+The NewRetirement Retirement Planner has received a lot of praise for being a highly detailed tool.
 Users love that the system asks many questions that they have not considered.
-Because this calculator helps you imagine your future and is completely customizable — for single people or couples — it is easily one of the the best ways to plan for retirement.
+Because this calculator helps you imagine your future and is completely customizable — for single people or couples — it is easily one of the best ways to plan for retirement.

 3. Maintain a Schedule